n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.messagebird.md

+---
+title: MessageBird node - n8n Documentation
+description: Documentation for the MessageBird node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # MessageBird

 The MessageBird node allows you to automate work in MessageBird, and integrate MessageBird with other applications. n8n has built-in support for a wide range of MessageBird features, including sending messages, and getting balances.